breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 This is expected.
 Our board has an empty slot.
 Without a board being slotted into it, this board can't run.

 As the next step, we share the board with our friend.
-The best way to do this is to save it as a file and then put it somewhere our friend can access:
+The best way to do this is to save it as a json file and then put it somewhere our friend can access:

 ```js
 const json = JSON.stringify(board, null, 2);